sangria-graphql/sangria-graphql.github.io/learn.md

 Executor.execute(schema, query, deferredResolver = new FriendsResolver)
 ```

-`DeferredResolver` will do its best to butch as many deferred values as possible.
+`DeferredResolver` will do its best to batch as many deferred values as possible.
 Let's look at this example query to see how it works:

 ```js
 {